Real Health Care Reform | OlsonND.com

 What if we remember that health and money are intertwined and pay people to be healthy?

 While this sounds a bit crazy, we do this kind of thing all the time.
-Taxes are the primary influencer of people.
+Taxes are the primary influence of people’s behavior.
 If we want more alternative energy, we offer tax incentives.
 If we want companies to hire more people, we offer tax incentives to companies.

 Most of our health care dollars are going to diabetes, cancer, heart disease and complications from obesity.
 What is amazing about all of those conditions is that they are all mostly avoidable if we eat right and exercise.